melaniebrgr/learning-computer-science/05-system-design/03-cloud-services/03-aws-data-analytics.md

 ### Data warehouse

-**Redshift** is a database to be used specifically for data analysis.
-It is comparable to RDS except where RDS is meant for application data, Redshift is for business intelligence, and it combines and structures data from different business sectors and sources.
+**Redshift** is data warehousing service that you can use for big data analytics.
+That is, it is a big data BI solution; a database to be used specifically for analysis of exabytes of data.
+It is comparable to RDS except where RDS is meant for application data, Redshift is for business intelligence.
+It combines and structures data from different business sectors and sources and allows you to aun a SQL query against exabytes of data.
+Suitable when you want to look backwards.

 ### Extract and transform